-Pharmacies, understand what need to be accomplished in treating these patients with these critical needs.
-The DEA agency lacks of understanding of the basics of medical care for patients in chronic pain..
+Pharmacies, understand what needs to be accomplished in treating these patients with these critical needs.
+The DEA agency lacks an understanding of the basics of medical care for patients in chronic pain.

 HECTOR PIETERSON: “TO PAY THE PRICE FOR FREEDOM”

 Typically, there is inflammation and therefore non-steroidal anti-inflammatories are used.
 Patients often experience anxiety so anti-anxiety agents such as benzodiazepines or tricyclics are used.
 In nociceptive pain, Gabapentin is often the first drug of choice.
 In lower back pain, whose underlying causes can be quite different from each other the presentation of muscle spasm or hypersensitivity, muscle relaxers such as cyclobenzaprine, metaxalone, baclofen, carisoprodol or others represent standard therapy.

 It is unreasonable to expect a Diversion Investigator to have a complete understanding of these complex issues with their 6-week course when Physicians and Pharmacists require years of training to make adequate choices in this arena.

 As has been shown here there is no such thing as a non-resolvable red flag.
 Any testimony to the contrary is either ill-informed or dishonest.
 For an expert to testify that they can determine diversion without looking at the prescription, interviewing the prescriber, or understanding the patient’s condition lacks credibility.

 As has been shown in recent cases, “suspicion of diversion does not raise to the level of actual diversion.”
 This is accomplished by eviscerating the physician-patient relationship to establish illegitimacy and suspicion.

 LIVING IN THE SPIRIT OF SANKOFA

 you’re within the norms